larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 of suspensions lasting longer than 14 days.
 5. {{appeals}} lays out an appeals process in the case of disagreements.
-6. If moderators find that the processes themselves are leading to inappropriate moderation, {{prod}} allows them to update those processes in consultation with the community, and with the approval of the IESG.
+6. If moderators find that the procedures themselves are leading to inappropriate moderation, {{prod}} allows them to update those procedures in consultation with the community, and with the approval of the IESG.
 7. If IETF participants believe that either the IESG or the IAB are not performing their respective oversight functions as described in this document, they may